 Matching: What does each type of visual or graph tell you about the data it represents?
 Match the visual to the correct description

-Data Table A graph that uses bars to represent a particular value or category of data in a set, with two axes and a legend.
-A table used to organize and label data clearly, as well as display calculated values like totals and averages.
+Graph Type Purpose or Use Data Table A graph that uses bars to represent a particular value or category of data in a set, with two axes and a legend.
+Pie Chart A table used to organize and label data clearly, as well as display calculated values like totals and averages.
 Used with both qualitative and quantitative data.
-Line Graph A graph that usually shows change over time, with two axes and points scattered.
-A graph that usually shows change over time, with two axes and points scattered.
+Line Graph A graph that shows proportions of a whole to which a value belongs.
+Bar Graph A graph that usually shows change over time, with two axes and points scattered throughout to represent the data, connected by a line.